-Figure 8: Flap reflected inferiorly with traction suture attached to flap
+Figure 7: Flap reflected inferiorly with traction suture attached to flap

-Insertion of tracheostomy tube

-- Assess the size of the trachea and select the largest cuffed tracheostomy tube that comfortably fits the tracheal lumen - Inject air into the inflatable cuff of the tracheostomy tube to test the integrity of the cuff - Insert the introducer into the tracheostomy tube (Figure 12) - If the patient has been intubated, the anaesthetist slowly withdraws the endotracheal tube until the tip of the tube is visible in the stoma - Insert the tracheostomy tube into the tracheostomy under direct vision while applying traction to the silk traction suture attached to the tracheal flap - Ensure that the tube has been inserted into the tracheal lumen, and not into a false passage in the paratracheal soft tissues

-- Inflate the cuff, and attach the anaesthetic tubing - Hand-ventilate while correct placement of the tube within the trachea is confirmed by checking the expired pCO2, checking for chest movement or listening for breath sounds (Figure 9) - Do not suture the skin tightly around the tracheostomy tube as this can promote surgical emphysema
+Insertion of tracheostomy tube: The surgeon assesses the size of the trachea, and selects the largest sized cuffed tracheostomy tube that will comfortably fit the tracheal lumen.
+Inject air into the tracheostomy inflatable cuff to test the integrity of the cuff.
+Insert the introducer into the tracheostomy tube.
+If the patient has been intubated, the anaesthetist is asked to slowly withdraw the endotracheal tube, so that the tracheostomy tube can be inserted under direct vision.
+Advance the tube into the trachea while applying traction to the silk traction suture attached to the tracheal flap.
+Ensure that the tube has been inserted into the tracheal lumen, and not a false passage in the paratracheal soft tissues.
+Inflate the cuff, attach the anaesthetic tubing, and hand-ventilate until one has confirmed correct placement of the tube within the trachea (Figure 8).
+Do not suture the skin tightly around the tracheostomy tube, as this can promote surgical emphysema.